 Fire Dragon Festival

 Another late September event, the Fire Dragon Festival takes place at multiple venues in Chinatown.
 The festival is organized by the Chinatown Legacy Stewardship Group and debuted in 2021.
 The goal of the event is to celebrate Chinatown’s history and culture.
-Admission to the festival is by donation and the 2022 date was September 17th.
-The festival in 2023 took place on the Saturday and Sunday of September 23rd and 24th.
+Admission to the festival is by donation.
+Last year’s festival took place on the Saturday and Sunday of September 23rd and 24th.
+Details for 2024 are TBC.

 Winter Solstice Festival